johno/pixyll/_posts/2021-12-17-sole-proprietor-advantages.md

 layout: post
 title: Sole Proprietorship Advantages
 date: 2021-12-17
-summary: Is the Sole Proprietorship the best type of business for you?
+summary: Is a Sole Proprietorship the best type of business for you?
 permalink: /sole-proprietorship-advantages/
 ---